Yellowstone bison species decision questioned by US judge - ExBulletin

 Yellowstone bison species decision questioned by US judge

-YELLOWSTONE NATIONAL PARK, Wyo. — A federal judge has ordered the U.S. Fish and Wildlife Service to reconsider part of its decision not to protect Yellowstone National Park’s bison as an endangered species.
+YELLOWSTONE NATIONAL PARK, Wyo (AP) A federal judge has ordered the U.S. Fish and Wildlife Service to review part of its decision not to protect Yellowstone National Park’s bison as an endangered species .

 The groups Buffalo Field Campaign and Western Watersheds Project have been fighting since 2014 to have Yellowstone bison declared endangered or threatened under the Endangered Species Act.